xFrah/ACSAI-obsidian/Machine Learning/K-means.md

 2. Then we select the point that has the greatest distance from its selected centroid.
 3. That will be our new centroid.

+This approach has a big problem though, because the centroids are always gonna be placed on outliers, if there are any.

 ## K-means++